How to buy a house with bad credit

 How to get a mortgage with bad credit

 You can get a mortgage with a lower or bad credit score, but you’ll still need to financially prepare to make sure you get the best possible loan terms.
+Your preparations should include working to improve your credit score before applying, as this will increase your approval odds and put you in the best spot to secure a competitive interest rate.
 Here are some steps to take:

 1. Check your credit report for errors

-If you’re wondering whether you can buy a house with bad credit, check your reports first.
-If you see a mistake or outdated item — generally seven years old, but sometimes longer for bankruptcies, liens and judgments — contact Equifax, Experian or TransUnion.
+Checking your credit report for errors can help identify any items that may be lowering your credit score.
+If you see a mistake or outdated item, contact Equifax, Experian or TransUnion.
 Each credit bureau has a process for correcting errors and out-of-date information.

 2. Pay down or pay off debt